cfengine/documentation/reference/promise-types/commands.markdown

 If one does not need shell functionality such as piping through multiple commands then it is best to manage without it.
-In the Windows version of CFEngine Nova, the command is run in the the Command Prompt if useshell is true.
+In the Windows version of CFEngine Enterprise, the command is run in the `cmd` Command Prompt if this attribute is set to `useshell`, or in the PowerShell if the attribute is set to `powershell`.

 **Example**: